alazaroc/blog-web-code/_posts/2022-06-04-aws-security-hub-deep-dive.md

 > For AWS services Security Hub automatically enables the integration, and you can optionally disable each integration.
 For third-party products Security Hub gives you the ability to selectively enable the integrations and provides a link to the configuration instructions related to the third-party product.
 {: .prompt-info }

-Some examples about custom integrations:
+Some examples of custom integrations:

 - [Integrate with Jira Service Management](https://aws.amazon.com/blogs/security/how-to-set-up-a-two-way-integration-between-aws-security-hub-and-jira-service-management/){:target="_blank"}.
   - ![jira](integration-jira.png){:class="border"}